callumreillyy/pynbody-demo/README.md

 ## Setup

-After cloning the repo, create a virtural environment and install dependencies.
-Remember to deactivate :D.
+After cloning the repo, create a virtural environment and install dependencies, remember to deactivate when you're done.

 ```bash
     python3 -m venv pynbody-topsy-venv